Bryan B Rasmussen

 About

-Bryan B. Rasmussen is Professor of English and faculty in the Environmental Studies program.
-His principle areas of research and teaching are in environmental humanities and academic research writing.
+I am Professor of English and faculty in Environmental Studies.
+My principle areas of research and teaching are in environmental humanities and academic research writing.

-Dr. Rasmussen’s courses in environment take a strong environmental justice approach.
-Courses such as Environmental Literature, Literature of Climate Crisis, and Literature of California foreground the experiences and vulnerabilities of marginalized communities in a variety of environmental contexts, from wilderness, to cities, to the wildland-urban interface.
-His first-year English 111: Critical Reading and Writing course theme is “The Nature of the City.”
-(Click here to take a 111-student-led virtual tour of some of the issues facing communities along the Los Angeles River.)
+My courses take a strong environmental justice approach.
+In Environmental Literature, Literature of Climate Change, and Literature of California, we foreground the experiences and vulnerabilities of marginalized communities in a variety of environmental contexts, from wilderness, to cities, to the wildland-urban interface.
+My first-year English 111 Critical Reading and Writing course theme is “The Nature of the City.”
+(Click here for a 111-student-led virtual tour of some of the issues facing communities along the Los Angeles River.)

-As a teacher, Dr. Rasmussen prioritizes student achievement, learning, and experience through a lens of equity and inclusion.
-He is passionate about creating culturally inclusive curriculum that reflects the experiences and backgrounds of his students.
-A first-generation college student, Dr. Rasmussen came from a low-income household that left him feeling underprepared for college.
-With the help of CLU’s Title V initiatives like CHESS (Collaborative for Hispanics in Higher Education and Student Success) he is learning to use his personal experiences to help his students navigate and succeed in the sometimes unfamiliar world of academic research and writing.
+As a teacher, I prioritize student learning and experience through a lens of equity and inclusion.
+I am passionate about creating culturally inclusive curriculum that reflects the experiences and backgrounds of CLU students.
+As a first-generation college student from a low-income household, I felt underprepared for college.
+With the help of CLU’s Title V initiatives like CHESS (Collaborative for Hispanics in Higher Education and Student Success), I am learning to use personal experience to help my students navigate and succeed in the sometimes unfamiliar academic world.

-He is a certified California Naturalist and a Friend of the Los Angeles River.
-Find him on Instagram @oxbornbee.
+I am a certified California Naturalist and volunteer educator for Friends of the Los Angeles River.
+I like to take photos.
+See some on Instagram @oxbornbee.

 Education